Online Police Report Filing

 Once you have completed your police report, you will:

 - See "Your online police report has been submitted," which means your police report is complete

 - Be given a police report case number

 - Be able to print a copy of the police report to keep for your records

 Please note that all cases filed using the online system will be reviewed.
 If further investigation of your case is needed, you may be contacted.
 Filing a false police report is a crime.

 If you are the victim of tax fraud or attempted tax fraud and are a resident of Bismarck, you should report this incident to the Bismarck Police Department and obtain a copy of your police report.
 In addition, you should contact the Attorney General’s Consumer Protection Division at 701-328-3404 and complete an ID Theft Affidavit.
 You also may be required to file an IRS Identity Theft Affidavit, Form 14039, with the IRS.
-You may contact the IRS at the Identity Protection Specialized Unit, toll-free- at 1-800-908-4490 Monday-Friday, 7:00a.m. -7:00p.m. your local time, If you prefer, you may go to the IRS located at 4503 Coleman Street, Suite #101, Bismarck, North Dakota to file a report with the IRS and you should bring with you any paperwork you may have received.
-Regardless, it is important that you contact the Attorney General’s Office to complete an ID Theft Affidavit because your personal or confidential information may have been compromised beyond just the filing of a fraudulent tax return and the IRS Affidavit will not necessarily address that issue.
+You may contact the IRS at the Identity Protection Specialized Unit toll-free- at 1-800-908-4490 Monday-Friday, 7:00 AM - 7:00 PM your local time.
+If you prefer, you may go to the IRS Office at 4503 Coleman Street, Suite #101, Bismarck, North Dakota, to file a report with the IRS, and you should bring any paperwork you may have received.
+Regardless, it is important that you contact the Attorney General’s Office to complete an ID Theft Affidavit because your personal or confidential information may have been compromised beyond just filing a fraudulent tax return, and the IRS Affidavit will not necessarily address that issue.